 This way, you can navigate to a directory with the minimum amount of keystrokes, even if you don't exactly remember where it is.

-broot is fast and never blocks, even when you make it search a big slow disk (any keystroke interrupts the current search to start the next one).
+Broot is fast and doesn't block (any keystroke interrupts the current search to start the next one).

 Most useful keys for this:

 - the letters of what you're looking for

 - enter on the root line to go up to the parent (staying in broot)

 - enter to focus a directory (staying in broot)

 - esc to get back to the previous state or clear your search